KimLHill/MSP3/README.md

 * Added a tooltip to the utensils icon on the collapsible accordian which reads: "quick & easy recipe" to aid the user's understanding of the meaning of this symbol.
 * Added a modal that confirms with the user that they really did mean to delete the recipe upon clicking the delete button.
 This acts as defensive programming to prevent the user accidentally removing the recipe.
 To delete the recipe, the user now has to confirm on the modal that they do wish to delete, but they also have the option to cancel and keep the recipe if the first click was unintentional.
 * Made the Whey Too Tasty logo smaller to fit better on smaller screen sizes, then added a media query to make the logo bigger on tablet and desktop devices to improve the user experience.
+* Changed the colour of the text, navbar, footer and collapsible to fit with the Coolors palette to make the website more visually appealing.
+* Changed the colour of some of the buttons to give greater meaning to the user in accordance with conventions the user would be use to e.g. green is good/safe and red is a warning colour.
+* Changed the edit recipe form so that it preloaded the form fields with the information from the current recipe being edited, to improve the user experience by making the editing process quicker and simpler.
+* Added flash messages to provide useful feedback to the user e.g. confirming successful registration or incorrect password and/or username.

 ### **Future Scope**